karanzaveri/Ecommerce-User-Behaviour/README.md

 - **Product ID**: Identifier for the product involved in the interaction.
 - **Action**: Type of interaction (e.g., view, click, purchase).

-### Data Sources

-If applicable, provide links or references to where the data was obtained.
-Mention any preprocessing steps taken to clean and prepare the data for analysis.

 ## Data Preprocessing

 Before performing any analysis, the data was preprocessed as follows: